 Terms for equipment loans at commercial banks and credit unions will vary depending on the lender.
 Commercial loan repayment terms can be fixed or variable rate, and the repayment period can vary but tends to max out at seven years for most commercial loans.
 Interest rates will vary depending on the bank, your credit, and the amount borrowed, but most fall in the 6-12% range.

 Credit unions may have more favorable terms, such as lower interest rates and 10-year repayment periods, but you must be a member of the credit union in order to apply.

 An equipment loan usually involves less time to apply and often will get a faster answer from the bank than a typical small business loan – usually within a few days of submitting an application.

 Alternative lenders also offer equipment loans.
 These lenders will also get you an answer to your loan request within a couple of days, providing a good option if you need the equipment fast.
 You might pay a higher interest rate when compared to a traditional bank loan or credit union, but are likely to have a shorter repayment period – usually between 6 months to 2 years.

-While terms from different lenders vary, most lenders will ask for a down payment, likely 20% for the loan.
-A SBA 504 loan will require a 10% down payment.
-As with most loans, the interest on an equipment loan is tax deductible.
+While terms from different lenders vary, most lenders will ask for a down payment, likely 20%, for the loan.
+An SBA 504 loan will require a 10% down payment.
+As with most loans, the interest on an equipment loan is tax-deductible.

 As with any business loan, you’ll want to have your paperwork prepared in advance.
 It’s helpful to have a detailed business plan that explains why you need the equipment, and how the purchase will take your business to the next level.

 You will also need profit and loss statements for your business to show cash flow.
-It helps to bring a copy of your resume too, just to demonstrate your experience in business.
-The loan will require some form of collateral to guarantee it, but in most cases the equipment itself may serve as part of, or all of the collateral.
+It helps to bring a copy of your resume too, just to demonstrate your experience in the business.
+The loan will require some form of collateral to guarantee it, but in most cases, the equipment itself may serve as part of or all of the collateral.